wp-plugins/adsense-now-lite/readme.txt

 = New in this Release =

-Taking care of some debug notices from WordPress debug mode.
-Coding improvements: refactoring, minor fixes.
+Admin interface modifications.
+Updating some translations.

 == Upgrade Notice ==

-= 3.13 =
+= 3.20 =

-Taking care of some debug notices from WordPress debug mode.
-Coding improvements: refactoring, minor fixes.
+Admin interface modifications.
+Updating some translations.

 == Screenshots ==